patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
 Ideally, we would want individual storage tiers to be elastic in a way that storage capacities can be adjutsed dynamically (and automatically) based on the load.
-Currently, Crail does not provide elastic storage tiers.
-In a <a href="https://www.usenix.org/system/files/osdi18-klimovic.pdf">recent research</a> work, however, we have been exploring how to build elastic storage in the context of serverless computing and in the future we might integrate some of these ideas into Crail as well.
+Currently, Crail does not provide elastic storage tiers (adding storage servers on the fly is always possible, but not removing).
+In a recent research system named <a href="https://www.usenix.org/system/files/osdi18-klimovic.pdf">Pocket</a>, however, we have been exploring how to build elastic storage in the context of serverless computing and in the future we might integrate some of these ideas into Crail as well.
 </p>
 </div>